YouYueHuang/YouYueHuang.github.io/_posts/machinelearning/2018-02-10-Regression.md

   <img src="{{ site.img_path }}/blog_machine_learning/RSS.gif" width="100%">
   <img src="{{ site.img_path }}/blog_machine_learning/optimize_func.gif" width="100%">
   <p>The goal is to find a set of weight and bias to minimize the loss function, which makes the residual sqaure of sum the minimum</p>
-  <p>We have to define a good loss function, which is differentiable, then we can use gradient descent to optimize the target value</p>
+  <p>We have to define a good loss function, which is differentiable, then we can use gradient descent to find global optimum</p>
   <p><b>Application</b>
     <ul>
       <li>Stock price prediction</li>